SJaffa/Jplots/README.md

 USAGE
 #============================================================

-The main file is jplots.py whichuse the example_Params.txt file to set up analyse the HiGAL tile descibed in the paper.
+The main file is jplots.py which uses the example_Params.txt file to set up analyse the HiGAL tile descibed in the paper.

 This reads in the specified parameters file, builds a